Opentrons/Protocols/protocols/1610/README.md

 6. Hit "Run".
 7. The specified volumes of nuclease-free H2O is transferred to each well of the CNV dilution plate using the same tip.
 The pipette type is automatically selected based on transfer volume.
 8. The specified volumes of OA plate contents are transferred to their corresponding wells on the CNV dilution plate using a new tip for each transfer.
 The pipette type is automatically selected based on the transfer volume.
+9. The specified volumes of nuclease-free H2O is transferred to each well of the OA dilution plate using the same tip.
+The pipette type is automatically selected based on transfer volume.
+10. The specified volumes of elution plate solution are transferred to their corresponding wells on the OA dilution plate using a new tip for each transfer.
+The pipette type is automatically selected based on the transfer volume.

 ### Additional Notes
 Reagent trough setup: